davanstrien/flyswot/README.rst

 `flyswot` is a work in progress and is currently only intended to be used for testing by `HMD <https://www.bl.uk/projects/heritage-made-digital>`_

-This code and documentation is a work in progress.
+This code and documentation is a work in progress and will be improved further.

 Features
 --------